Every Tech Revolution Killed an Industry. None Did It in Under 4 Years.

 No major industry has ever lost more than 50% of its value in under 4 years from technology disruption alone.

-Every single one of them died.
-But none of them died fast.
+Every one of them died eventually, but not one of them died fast.

-Here's every major industry killed by technology disruption, with actual timelines:
+Every major industry technology has killed, laid out with the actual timelines:

 Industry Killed Killer Technology Time to 50% Revenue Loss Peak to Bankruptcy